Rhanson44/Branching/README.md

 ## Git Cheat Sheet and Branching Practice

+Examples of common git commands, in addition to practice with branching and resolving merge conflicts

 ### General Commands
 * 'git init' - intitialize local git repo in current working directory
 * 'git add filename' - stage 'filename' for commit